Upload commands

 Required arguments

-: the ID of an existing folder-type element on Arkindex, into which the pages, elements and transcriptions will be imported.
+• --parent-id: the ID of an existing folder-type element on Arkindex, into which the images, elements, metadata and transcriptions will be imported.
+This will use the Arkindex API to upload all information provided by the Alto XML documents.

 There are two ways the Alto XML import can deal with the elements found in the Alto XML files.
 You can choose an option using one of these two (required, mutually exclusive) arguments: